 - More memory is required to manage the recording's manifest information.

 - Wowza nDVR has logic by which recordings are unloaded to release resources when they are no longer used.
 Using a single large recording and accessing portions of it defeats this scheme.

 - Adaptive bitrate uses the entire recording when aligning recorded streams.
 Again, this requires more memory and processing to align very long recordings.

 - After you have recorded a live stream into logical chunks (for example, a 24/7 period broken down into 1-hour recordings), you can use the nDVR Playlist Request API to generate a playlist that specifies a start time and (optionally) an end time.

 This method is for scaling your live streaming workflow by configuring origin and edge servers.
-For configuration instructions, see How to set up live stream repeater for use with Wowza nDVR (origin/edge).
+For configuration instructions, see Set up a Wowza Streaming Engine live stream repeater for Wowza nDVR.

-What needs to be handled outside of Wowza?File Access
+What needs to be handled outside of Wowza Streaming Engine?File Access

 Wowza nDVR limits the recording to 30 hours maximum.
 This is put into place because a very long recording results in a large number of directories/files that can cause an issue with the file system having to manage this number of files.
 The playlist will be repeatedly requested every couple of seconds (based on keyframe size) and, therefore, an extremely large playlist size will be problematic for the player and should be avoided.
 See How to use Wowza nDVR Playlist Request API for more information about how to request a portion of your recording for playback.